How to Handle Mental Health in College

 Beyond your campus, there are still other resources to look into.
 Online communities such as Mental Health America and Active Minds offer support for those not seeking eye-to-eye interaction.

-When browsing through the internet, you may also find confidential online resource centers.
+You may also find confidential online resource centers.
 These offer support to those individuals who aren’t as open about their mental health and desire to keep it private.
 Two notable sites are the JED Foundation and ULifeline.

 In addition, there’s a range of treatment facilities to look into.
-You can discover these options through a Google search or a more pinpointed detector, such as Substance Abuse and Mental Health Administration’s behavioral health treatment locator.
+You can discover these options through a Google search or a more pinpointed engine, such as Substance Abuse and Mental Health Administration’s behavioral health treatment locator.

 Don’t Give Up on Your Degree